MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/troubleshoot-warehouse-app-connection.md

 ### Resolution

-- Contact Zebra or Google for an update of the system trusted certifying authority (CA) certificates.
+- Contact Zebra or Google to get an update of the system trusted certifying authority (CA) certificates.
-- Replace the device(s) with devices that are running a more recent version of Android (their trusted CA certificates are updated automatically).
+- Replace older device(s) with devices that are running a more recent version of Android (their trusted CA certificates are updated automatically).

 ### Workaround